AdamHaniff/Product-List-With-Cart/README.md

 • See an order confirmation modal when they click "Confirm Order"
 • Reset their selections when they click "Start New Order"
 • View the optimal layout for the interface depending on their device's screen size
 • See hover and focus states for all interactive elements on the page
+• Reload the page without losing the contents of their cart